alex289/dotfiles/README.md

 ### Neovim setup

 - [AstroVim](https://github.com/kabinspace/AstroVim) - A neovim config
-- I added a configuration to feline to show the current vim mode (See `nvim/lua/user/plugins/feline.lua`)
+- I added a configuration to to show the current vim mode (See `nvim/`)

 ### Browser Extensions